thempatel/streamvbyte-simdgo/README.md

 ---
 Stream VByte uses the same underlying format as Google's Group Varint approach.
-Lemire et al. wanted to see if there was away to improve the performance even more and introduced a clever twist to enable better performance via SIMD techniques.
+Lemire et al. wanted to see if there was a way to improve the performance even more and introduced a clever twist to enable better performance via SIMD techniques.
+The basic goal of the Group Varint format is to be able to achieve similar compression characteristics as the VByte format for integers and also be able to load and process them really quickly.

-The basic goal of the Group Varint format is to be able to compress integers and load them really quickly.
-This has two advantages, you save space on disk and consequently save time when loading the compressed data into memory, since there is less of it.
-The way they achieve this compression is by improving upon the insight that backs the more basic VByte encoding.

 ## VByte format